Women's Health: Your Body Keeps Time

 Reassurance, verified

-The gentle background questions of a first pregnancy — such as whether her changing sleep position was still right for her and the baby.
+The quiet worries of a first pregnancy, like whether her changing sleep position was still safe for her and the baby.

-Vire's sleep-position tracking confirmed the shift from back-sleeping to spending over half the night on her preferred left side.
+Vire's sleep-position tracking confirmed the shift away from her back: she was now spending most of the night on her preferred left side.

-A settled sense of reassurance.
-Seeing the shift confirmed in her own data let her rest easier and approach her progressing pregnancy with calm.
+Peace of mind.
+Seeing it confirmed in her own data took the pressure off and let her rest easier as the pregnancy went on.

 Reassurance may be the most valuable biomarker of pregnancy.